marcopennekamp/lore/specification/traits-structs.md

 ##### Construction

-Creating new struct instances is possible with two independent **constructor** syntaxes:
+Creating new struct instances is possible with two independent **construction** syntaxes:

 - The **call syntax** is a convenient way to create instances, but with the requirement that all properties need to be specified, including those that could have a default value.
 The call-syntax constructor is a **function value** that may be passed around.
 - In contrast, the **map syntax** is most convenient when default values should be applied to properties or when more self-evident code is desired.
 It is also useful when properties should be specified out of order.
 When using the map syntax, one may **omit some verbosity** in a definition like `property = value` if the value is a variable and named exactly like the property.
 An example of this is included below.

 Apart from these two constructor styles, all **derivative constructors** have to be defined as ordinary (multi-)functions.
-Lore doesn't support the kind of constructors that you might know from object-oriented languages.
+Lore doesn't support the kind of overloaded constructors that you might know from object-oriented languages.

 ###### Example